Professor

 Biography

-Dr. Martey received her Doctorate from the Annenberg School for Communication at the University of Pennsylvania, from which she also holds a Masters of Science in Economics.
-Dr. Martey's research focuses on identity and social interaction in online contexts, from virtual worlds and multiplayer games (MMOs), to Facebook and online information-seeking, including for employment and health information.
+Dr. Martey received her doctorate from the Annenberg School for Communication at the University of Pennsylvania, from which she also holds a Masters of Science in regional economics.
+She is a 2025-2026 Fulbright Fellow, teaching and conducting research at the University of Bergen in Norway.
+Dr. Martey's research focuses on social interaction and identity in online contexts, from virtual worlds and multiplayer games (MMOs), to social media and generative AI.
 She examines ways that identities emerge in such spaces, including gender, racial, and sexual identities.
-She also studies information design and meaning-making, especially in the context of online visual information and digital technologies.
+She also studies information design and meaning-making, especially in the context of online visual information.
+Her work uses a range of methods, including critical-cultural examinations, qualitative interviews and observational studies, and quantitative surveys.

-She is currently working on an interdisciplinary team with computer science and psychology scholars to develop a mini-game that examines decision-making in online cybersecurity contexts.
-She is also part of a team of communication scholars and computer scientists examining misinformation in social media during the pandemic.
-Past projects include a federally funded study examining communication and behavior in custom-built games in Second Life and in World of Warcraft and a project designing and experimentally examining features of an educational game that trains people to minimize reliance on cognitive biases when dealing with incomplete information, and a separate project from the same funders developing an online tool to support complex, collaborative decision-making.
+Her current research examines identity and generative AI in educational and creative contexts.
+She recently worked with colleagues from computer science and psychology on a funded project that developed a mini-game to examine decision-making in cybersecurity contexts.
+Other past projects include a federally funded study examining communication and behavior in custom-built games in Second Life and in World of Warcraft; a project designing and experimentally examining features of an educational game that trains people to minimize reliance on cognitive biases; and a project developing an online tool to support complex, collaborative decision-making.

 Dr. Martey teaches several graduate courses on theories of digital technologies, digital data collection methods, and information design.
-She also teaches undergraduate courses in digital technologies, multiculturalism, and the department capstone.
+She also teaches undergraduate courses in technology and society, multiculturalism, and the department capstone.

 Publications